krishashah911/bank-transaction.github.io/README.md

 2.Download Jupyter Notebook

-3.Open the .ipymb file in Jupyter Notebook
+3.Open the .ipynb file in Jupyter Notebook

 4.Upload the .xlsx file in Jupyter Notebook